BenGWeeks/BenGWeeks.github.io/README.md

-# Using GitHub Pages for NIP-05 Identifier
+# Using GitHub Pages for NIP-05 Identifiers

 ## What are NIP-05 Identifiers?